Skiwa/JHaegman.com/README.md

 # jhaegman.com
-Personal website, made with Materialize and Sass
+Responsive, fast and clean personal website, made with Materialize and Sass.

+The scss/ files are compiled to the css/ folder.